gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 The next step is to respond to events.

-<h2 id="reacting-to-keyboard-and-mouse-events">Reacting to keyboard and mouse events</h2>
+## Reacting to keyboard and mouse events

 This is very straightforward.
 Since the only messages we expect are for keyboard and mouse events, with a fixed size of 32 bytes, we simply read 32 bytes exactly in a blocking fashion.
 The first byte indicates which kind of event it is: